-It was built all the way back in the 12th century as a Augustinian Abbey, with many renovations being made to the building overtime.
+It was built all the way back in the 12th century as an Augustinian Abbey, with many renovations being made to the building over time.
 It was briefly dissolved as an Abbey by Henry VIII but was revived as a ‘New Foundation’.

 Entry is free but donations are always encouraged to keep this building running and open for everyone to enjoy.

 College Green is also a lovely photo spot as you’ll find a delightful range of wildflowers on the grassy common in between many historical buildings.